phanrahan/magma/docs/inline_verilog.md

 """, O=cls.O, I=cls.I)
 ```

-The `inline_verilog` interface accepts a templated verilog string as the first
+The `inline_verilog` interface accepts a templated verilog string (using
+Python's format string with keyword arguments syntax) as the first argument,
-argument, then a dicitonary of keyword args (`**kwargs`) that map template
+then a dicitonary of keyword args (`**kwargs`) that map template (format)
 variables to magma values.
 This allows the user to pass arbitrary magma values
 (e.g. Python temporary variables, instance ports, and interface ports).
 The
-`inline_verilog` method will handle the conversion of the magma value to it's corresponding
+`inline_verilog` method will handle the conversion of the magma value to it's
-verilog name.
+corresponding verilog name.

 Note, since we're using system verilog assertion syntax, we'll need to
 pass the option `sv=True` to the `m.compile` command.